HOA Approved Patio Cover Designs Made Simple

 Once communication is established, you can move forward to the inspection and final approval phase.

-What Happens During Inspections and Final Approval
+What to Expect During Inspections and Final Approval

 After the installation is complete, most HOAs conduct a site inspection to confirm the work matches the approved plans.
 Inspectors will check that materials, plantings, and structures align with your documentation.
 If there are any deviations, they may require corrections.